-Anyways, while these types of questions do seem really silly to me, I have gotten enough of them by now to know that people want to know about win rates no matter what.
+Anyways, while these types of questions do seem really silly to me, I have gotten enough of them by now to know that people want to know what a "good win rate" is no matter what.
 So let's get into it!
-Now the question always gets phrased to me as "what is possible."
+Now the question always gets phrased to me as what is possible.
 So let's start there.

 In my opinion the top 5-10% of the entire player pool are the ones who are the long term big winners.
 These are the guys who are doing "what is possible."
 So that is who I am speaking about below.
-Also, I will be assuming that they are religiously game selecting (both table selection and seat selection) when they have the time for it.
+Also, I will be assuming that they are religiously game selecting (both table selection and seat selection).
 Elite players tend to always be doing this anyways.

 Now of course the big thing with game selection is that when you are playing 18 tables at once you simply do not have anywhere near as much time to pay attention to it as someone who is 4 tabling for instance.
 The same goes for the quality of your actual poker decisions.
 This will drastically affect your potential win rate.
 So I will break down the win rates below into three different volume categories.

-Lastly, what follows is just my opinion from playing at all levels of the micros and small stakes for many, many years.
+And finally, what follows below is just my opinion from playing at all levels of the micros and small stakes for many, many years.
 If you fail to achieve these numbers (or have already surpassed them) please don't send me hate mail!